Options for IVDD-affected dogs

 Dogs with IVDD in their back can be grouped into three main categories, each with a different prognosis:

 a) Mildly-affected dogs who can walk a reasonable distance without falling over (grade 1-2; yellow on the chart above).
 For dogs that are able to walk, non-surgical treatment is usually a sensible option to start with.
 This is true even if the dog is quite ataxic (wobbly) when walking.
 If not referred for surgery, your dog should receive good-quality non-surgical treatment and should be checked regularly by the vet.
-If your IVDD dog can walk, then click here for more information and advice.
+If your IVDD dog can walk, click here for more information and advice.

 c) The most severely affected dogs (grade 5; pink on the chart above).
 These dogs cannot walk or make any deliberate movements of their affected legs, and they also no longer have pain sensation in their toes.
 For those who pursue treatment, an operation plus dedicated home aftercare will offer the best chance of recovery.
 Aftercare is likely to include lots of cleaning and TLC, sling-walking and, in many cases, expressing the dog’s bladder regularly.
 Even with surgery, we must warn you that a few of these worse-affected dogs deteriorate badly during the first few days.
 Some others seem to do okay at first but end up being managed as permanently disabled because they fail to walk again.
 With good home care, some dogs go on to live a happy life in wheels even if treatment fails.
 However, if there is no realistic treatment or means of care available, then euthanasia may unfortunately be the only kind option.
 Click here for more information about treatment and care of severely affected (grade 5) dogs.

 Above: Bella recovered well from very severe (grade 5) IVDD.
 Treatment was spinal surgery followed by dedicated home care, physiotherapy and hydrotherapy.
-During early recovery, she walked with support from a hindquarter sling as shown here.
+During recovery, she walked with support from a hindquarter sling as shown here.